Cheltenham Festivals: Jazz

 Cheltenham Jazz Festival was formed in 1996.
 It has a close relationship with BBC Radio 2.

-Cheltenham has become one of the country's best-loved jazz festivals.
-Its trade-mark mix of international jazz icons, up-and-coming new artists and unique festival performances has seen them host some of the world's greatest musicians over a Bank Holiday weekend each May.
-Previous guests include Jamie Cullum, Hugh Laurie, Eartha Kitt, Imelda May, Van Morrison, Stephane Grappelli and Ornette Coleman.
+Cheltenham's mix of international jazz icons, up-and-coming new artists and unique festival performances has seen them host some of the world's greatest musicians over a Bank Holiday weekend each May.
+Past performers include Jamie Cullum, Hugh Laurie, Eartha Kitt, Imelda May, Van Morrison, Stephane Grappelli and Ornette Coleman.

-Jamie Cullum: “The great thing about Cheltenham Jazz Festival is that it brings together so many genres under the umbrella of jazz… I think it is one of the best Jazz Festivals in the world.”
+Jamie Cullum: "The great thing about Cheltenham Jazz Festival is that it brings together so many genres under the umbrella of jazz… I think it is one of the best Jazz Festivals in the world".

 Science

-Cheltenham Science Festival was formed in 2002 and hosts an international science-based talent competition, FameLab which attracts finalists from over 30 countries from around the world and hosts live semi-finals and a final at the Festival.
-The Science Festival is situated in the Cheltenham Town Hall and adjacent gardens, with a tented science village built in Imperial Square.
+Cheltenham Science Festival was formed in 2002 and hosts an international science-based talent competition, FameLab, which attracts finalists from over 30 countries and hosts live semi-finals and a final at the Festival.
+The Science Festival is held in the Cheltenham Town Hall and adjacent gardens, with a tented science village built in Imperial Square.

-The festival has many free activities for adults and children, including the Discover Zone in Town Hall which is full of hands-on activities.
-The excellent education programme includes a series of free Christmas lectures for local schools.
-Guests in previous years have included Robert Winston, Richard Dawkins, Steve Backshall, Brian Cox, Richard Hammond, Tony Robinson, Jonathon Porritt, Kevin Conrad, Colin Pillinger and Adam Hart-Davis, Peter Higgs and James Watson.
+The festival has many free activities for adults and children, including the Discover Zone in the Town Hall which provides hands-on activities.
+The education programme includes a series of free Christmas lectures for local schools.
+Past presenters include Robert Winston, Richard Dawkins, Steve Backshall, Brian Cox, Richard Hammond, Tony Robinson, Jonathon Porritt, Kevin Conrad, Colin Pillinger and Adam Hart-Davis, Peter Higgs and James Watson.

-Professor Brian Cox: "Cheltenham is, without doubt, the premier science festival in the country because it is supported by pretty much everyone who cares about promoting science in Britain."

 Music

 Cheltenham Music Festival was formed in 1945, and is the oldest member of the Festival family in Cheltenham.
-Events range from free family workshops and young artists' projects, through to concerts and the promotion of contemporary composers.
-The Festival is hosted in several venues across the county, including Cheltenham Town Hall, Pittville Pump Room, and cathedrals, abbeys and churches.
-As well as music, the Festival also features film, dance, the visual arts and the spoken word.
+Events range from free family workshops and young artists' projects, to concerts and the promotion of contemporary composers.
+The festival uses several venues across the county, including Cheltenham Town Hall, Pittville Pump Room, and cathedrals, abbeys and churches.
+As well as music, the festival features film, dance, the visual arts and the spoken word.

 Artists in previous years include acclaimed violinist and Cheltenham 2014 Artist-in-Residence Nicola Benedetti, Marc-André Hamelin, Craig Ogden, Calefax, the Dante Quartet, Noam Greenberg, Ingrid Fliter, Danjulo Ishizaka, The Pavel Haas Quartet, Allan Clayton, Paul Lewis, Manchester Camerata, the Schubert Ensemble, Ailish Tynan, Gareth Hancock, Alekzandar Madzar, Sir Peter Maxwell Davies, John Potter, Kathryn Tickell, James Gilchrist and Taraf de Haidouks.
-The Artistic Director is Alison Balsom.
+The artistic director is Alison Balsom.